-New audio undermines Jordan’s claims of foreign plot
+New recording indicates Jordanians tried to silence prince

-JERUSALEM (AP) - A new audio recording that surfaced Tuesday indicates that Jordanian authorities tried to silence a former crown prince for meeting with internal critics and casts doubt on their claim that he was involved in a foreign plot to destabilize the Western-allied monarchy.
+JERUSALEM (AP) - A new audio recording that surfaced Tuesday indicates that Jordanian authorities tried to silence a former crown prince for meeting with internal critics but contains no mention of a foreign plot to destabilize the Western-allied monarchy that they claim he was involved in.

-It appears to capture the explosive meeting between Prince Hamzah and the army chief of staff that triggered a rare public rift in the highest echelons of the royal family.
-It also points to deep tensions between the prince and the security apparatus that could cause more headaches for King Abdullah II, his half-brother.
+Jordan slapped a sweeping gag order on all coverage of the dispute involving the king’s half brother, Prince Hamzah, hours after the recording circulated online, indicating authorities are increasingly nervous about how the rare public rift at the highest levels of the royal family is being perceived.

-The recording, purportedly made Saturday, circulated shortly after the palace and a mediator close to Prince Hamzah said that the royal family was in the process of resolving the crisis.
-Hours after the recording surfaced, Jordan announced a ban on the publication of any details related to the incident.
+The recording circulated shortly after the palace and a mediator close to Hamzah said that the royal family was in the process of resolving the crisis.
+It’s unclear how the new recording might affect those efforts.

-It appears to be a surreptitious recording of the meeting between Hamzah and Gen. Yousef Huneiti, the military chief of staff, who came to the prince’s palace Saturday to inform him that he was being placed under a form of house arrest.
+The recording appears to capture Saturday’s explosive meeting between Hamzah and Gen. Yousef Huneiti, the military chief of staff, who came to the prince’s palace to inform him that he was being placed under a form of house arrest.
+That meeting seems to have triggered the political crisis, the most serious in the kingdom in decades.

 In the recording, the army chief says the prince is being punished because of meetings he had with individuals who “started talking more than they should.”

 The prince raises his voice in anger, accusing the general of threatening him and saying he has no right to issue orders to a member of the royal family.

-“You come to me and tell me in my house what to do and who to meet in my country and from my people?
-Are you threatening me?… You come to my house and tell me you and security leaders are threatening me?
+“You come to me and tell me in my house what to do and who to meet with in my country and from my people?
+Are you threatening me? … You come to my house and tell me you and security leaders are threatening me?
 Not to leave your house, only go to your family and don’t tweet?”

 “The bad performance of the state is because of me?
 The failure is because of me?
 Forgive me but the mistakes are my fault?” he says.

-The recording appeared authentic and is consistent with the prince’s earlier description of the encounter.
-It was unclear how it would affect the royal family’s mediation efforts.
-There was no word on the status of the prince or those who were arrested.
+The recording is consistent with the prince’s earlier description of the encounter.

 On the day after their meeting, Foreign Minister Ayman Safadi announced that authorities had arrested more than a dozen people and foiled a foreign plot, without saying which country was involved.
-But there is no reference to any such conspiracy in the recording.

-Hamzah, in a video statement released late Saturday, denied being part of any plot and lashed out at authorities for what he said was years of corruption and incompetence.
+Hamzah, in a video statement released late Saturday, denied being part of any such conspiracy and lashed out at authorities for what he said was years of corruption and incompetence.
 He said they were trying to silence him because of his criticism.
+There has been no word since on his status or that of those who were arrested.

-Abdullah and Hamzah are both sons of King Hussein, who remains a beloved figure two decades after his death.
+King Abdullah II and Hamzah are both sons of King Hussein, who remains a beloved figure two decades after his death.
 Upon ascending to the throne in 1999, Abdullah named Hamzah as crown prince, only to revoke the title five years later and give it to his oldest son.

 While Abdullah and Hamzah are said to have good relations generally, Hamzah has at times spoken out against government policies, and more recently had forged ties with powerful tribal leaders in a move seen as a threat to the king.

 Jordan, which borders Israel, the occupied West Bank, Syria, Iraq and Saudi Arabia, has long been seen as a bastion of stability in a turbulent region.
-But the coronavirus pandemic has battered its economy, and it hosts hundreds of thousands of refugees.
+But the coronavirus pandemic has battered its economy.
+Saudi Arabia and other Arab nations, as well as the United States, have expressed strong backing for the king and Jordan’s stability.
+Saudi Foreign Minister Prince Faisal bin Farhan arrived in Jordan on Tuesday in support of Abdullah, according to Saudi state television.

+Domestically, Hamzah’s unprecedented criticism of the ruling class - without naming the king - could lend support to growing complaints about poor governance and human rights abuses in Jordan.

-Jordanian analyst Amer Sabaileh, speaking before the ban was imposed, said the dispute “puts more pressure on the king” to reform the system.
+Jordanian analyst Amer Sabaileh, speaking before the publication ban was imposed, said the dispute “puts more pressure on the king” to reform the system.
 “The mistakes that the prince highlighted should be tackled differently.”

 He said the feud had also divided Jordanians, with many on social media expressing support for Hamzah.

 “We don’t need a split in society, even on an emotional level,” Sabaileh said.
-“He (the king) needs to go for fast action that saves the image of the family and the monarchy and the unity of society.”
+The king “needs to go for fast action that saves the image of the family and the monarchy and the unity of society.”

+Other analysts have also raised doubts about the suggestion of a foreign plot.

+“Amman needs to tread delicately with its so-far unsubstantiated accusations of significant foreign connections to the alleged conspiracy,” Ghaith al-Omari and Robert Satloff of the Washington Institute, a U.S. think tank, wrote in a policy briefing.

 Sign up for Daily Newsletters